apache/incubator-taverna-commandline/README.md

 Launcher for running
 [Apache Taverna](http://taverna.incubator.apache.org/) workflows.

-Note that except for command line parsing, this module relies on other [Apache Taverna modules](http://taverna.incubator.apache.org/code) for the actual workflow execution.
+Note that, except for command line parsing, this module relies on other [Apache Taverna modules](http://taverna.incubator.apache.org/code) for the actual workflow execution.